 - Contractual structure with no legal personality.
 This is the classic structure and requires that the AIF be managed by a separate fund manager.
-The investors' or participants' interests in these funds are called units (unidades de participação). - Collective investment company endowed with legal personality (sociedade de investimento).
-Collective investment companies which mainly invest in securities are classified as SIMs (sociedades de investimento mobiliários), while those which mainly invest in real estate are classified as SIIs (sociedades de investimento imobiliário).
-Both SIMs and SIIs may be self-managed or have appointed a third party as their manager, which must be a duly authorised investment fund manager.
+The investors' or participants' interests in these funds are called units (unidades de participação). - Collective investment company endowed with legal personality (sociedade de Investimento coletivo).
+They may be self-managed or have appointed a third party as their manager, which must be a duly authorised investment fund manager.
 Participants in these collective investment companies will hold shares (ações).

-In Portugal, besides one collective investment company endowed with legal personality that has been set up until the present date, all AIFs are usually set up under the contractual structure with no legal personality.
+In Portugal, besides one collective investment company endowed with legal personality that has been set up to date, all AIFs are usually set up under the contractual structure with no legal personality.